A tale of two worlds: national borders versus a common planet

 Nandita Sharma is Professor in Sociology at the University of Hawai‘i at Mānoa.
 She is an activist scholar interested in human mobility, the state category of ‘migrant labour’, nation-state power, ideologies of racism, sexism and nationalism, processes of identification and self-understanding, and social movements for justice.

-In June and July, Nandita will be hosted by MMB as a Bristol Benjamin Meaker Distinguished Visiting Professor.
-She will be giving a public lecture in Bristol on 29th June entitled ‘Are Immigration Controls Racist?
+In June and July 2022, Nandita was hosted by MMB as a Bristol Benjamin Meaker Distinguished Visiting Professor.
+She gave a public lecture in Bristol on 29th June entitled ‘Are Immigration Controls Racist?
 Lessons from History’.
-Find out more and register here.
+Watch the recording here.

 Previous MMB blogposts by Nandita include ‘National sovereignty and postcolonial racism‘ and ‘From “social distancing” to planetary solidarity‘.